CARBETH & GOVAN- renewing resistance

 This is the last full day that will run into a shared night, and then a morning after of waking and walking.

-A bunch of us are driven from the overnight campsite at Dryman back to Balmaha by Loch Lomond, where w’d en did our walk the evening before.
+Ten of us are driven from the overnight campsite at Drymen back to Balmaha by Loch Lomond, where we’d ended our walk the evening before.

-The ten of us then walk all the way back to this same camp site where we’d made our lunch sandwiches in the morning, carried as we walked, and then ate for lunch back in the same barn we’d made them in, almost half way to the Carbeth huts.
+We then walk all the way back to Drymen where we eat sandwiches for lunch in the same barn we’d made them in, almost half way from Balmaha to the Carbeth huts, our destination for today.

-As we arrived in Balmaha to start the morning’s walk, my son Blue finally gets through to me to say that the police had visited again this morning.
+As we arrived in Balmaha, my son Blue finally gets through to me to say the police came by our flat again this morning to arrest me.
 This time in uniform.

-The day before the walk, I’d returned home with oats bought to make my porridge, to find two plain clothes police on my doorstep waiting for me.
-I was concerned because of all the equipment I still needed to get hold of to bring oil the walk the next day, so I hurried through the process at the police station - “Do you want a solicitor?”
-“No, I just want this through as fast as possible” - but before that I messaged folk I’d said I’d get equipment from.:
+The day before the walk, I’d returned home from buying oats for porridge, to find two plain clothes police on my doorstep waiting for me.
+I was concerned because of all the equipment I still needed to get hold of to bring on the walk the next day, so I hurried through the process at the police station - “Do you want a solicitor?”
+“No, I just want this through as fast as possible” - but before that I messaged folk I’d said I’d get equipment from:

 “This morning I was arrested and taken to St Leonard’s police station under section 13 of the Terrorism Act for holding a placard saying ‘I oppose genocide.
 I support Palestine Action’.
-I’m now back home but I may leave it for someone else on the walk to sort getting a gazebo”
+I’m now back home but I may not be able to pick up the gazebo”.

-The person I’d messaged was someone I’d never met but had offered a gazebo for the walk saying:
+I’d never met the person I messaged, but they had offered a gazebo for the walk saying:

 On the way there was - for me - the most extraordinary happening.